-Recent college graduates serve in Washington as AmeriCorps members, and coach students attending 11 local high schools and more than 39 colleges and universities.
-AmeriCorps coaches receive three weeks of virtual training plus ongoing support to help them meet the college readiness and persistence needs of students.
-Training topics include the higher education landscape, student outreach techniques and tools for professional growth.
+Recent college graduates serve in Washington as AmeriCorps members, and coach students attending 9 local high schools and more than 39 colleges and universities.
+AmeriCorps coaches receive three weeks of virtual training, known as Welcome Weeks, plus ongoing training and support to help them meet the college readiness and persistence needs of students.
+Training topics include the higher education landscape, student outreach techniques, college access and success topical trainings, and tools for professional growth.

-In the fall, students participate in college discussions, goal-setting and tracking their progress.
+In the fall, students participate in college application and readiness discussions, goal-setting and tracking their progress.
 Conversations are based on individual enrollment status.

-• Juniors learn about the college landscape, research colleges, receive test preparation, become familiar with The Princeton Review and take an ACT practice test.
+• High school juniors learn about the college landscape, research colleges, receive test preparation, become familiar with The Princeton Review and take multiple SAT practice tests.

-• Seniors discuss college best fit factors, update their top five college lists, secure recommendations, register for the ACT, and begin to apply for financial aid and to colleges.
+• High school seniors discuss college best fit factors, update their top five college lists, secure recommendations, register for the SAT, and begin to apply for financial aid and to colleges and universities.

 • College students discuss their academic progress, managing virtual coursework, utilizing institutional resources, the financial aid renewal process and registering for courses.

 Four-year institutions partnered with College Possible are committed to the academic success of students from low-income backgrounds.
-Partner institutions help students find financial aid packages to make admission affordable, and aim to increase diversity and inclusion in post-secondary education.
+Partner institutions help students access financial aid and navigate complex processes to make college affordable and increase persistence and success while also increasing diversity and inclusion in post-secondary education.

 Students entering their junior year in high school with a grade point average of 2.5 or higher and who show a financial need can apply to join the program.
-The process includes submitting an application, parent or guardian permission form, a school transcript and attending an interview.
+The process includes submitting an application, parent or guardian permission form and attending an interview.
 Fall conversations cover college exploration and identifying student collegiate goals.
 Students must also attend one of our nine partner high schools.